sixslime/onleave/README.md

 tellraw @a ["","Player with UUID ",{"nbt":"on_leave[-1].info.UUID","storage":"onleave:hook"}," has left the game."]
 ```
 ### Meta Notes
 This is a temporary README!
-A more standard and thorough documentation is planned.
+A standardized and thorough documentation is planned.